 When Fred joins Serena in her cell, she greets him by reading from the transcript of Moira’s testimony against him.
 Since she’s never actually been an obedient Gilead Wife, this isn’t a big change in behavior, except for the reading part.
 And now Fred can’t physically punish her for it.

-Moira said that his sexual tastes were sadly vanilla, and he couldn’t even get it up all the time.
-When he couldn’t he watched her with another woman.
+Moira testified that Fred’s sexual tastes were sadly vanilla, and he couldn’t even get it up all the time.
+When he couldn’t he’d watch her with another woman.

 While I’m always up for poking fun at Fred, shaming him for having conventional sexual tastes is just as bad as slut or kink shaming.
 However, his erectile dysfunction does call his supposed return to fertility further into question.
 Joseph Fiennes is only 51, slim and fit.
 Frequent impotence could indicate that Fred has an underlying health condition beyond having his sperm affected by environmental pollution.

 Fred calls Moira a deviant and a liar, but Serena watched the video of her testimony and thinks the judges found her compelling.
 Fred didn’t help himself by rolling his eyes while she spoke.
 Fred asks why Serena called him to her cell, since he has a big day in court tomorrow.
 Serena is concerned that their case isn’t going well, but Fred assures her that his lawyer, Dawn, is prepared for June’s appearance.

 Serena is worried about Fred’s performance, not Dawn’s.
 She warns him to get his act together.
 And to start calling “her” June instead of Offred.
 Serena still has a little work to do in that department as well.